Cheque and Credit Clearing Company

+Terminology

+In the United Kingdom, a clearing bank is a bank that is a direct member of the central clearing house system, now managed by Pay.UK.
+These banks can directly exchange and settle cheques, bank giro credits, and electronic payments (like Bacs and Faster Payments) with other banks.

+Banks that are not clearing members – often newer fintech or digital banks – must use a clearing bank as their agent to process cheques and certain other payments, a process that can sometimes take longer than for direct clearing bank members.

 History

 In 2009 3.5 million cheques and 360,000 paper credits passed through the British interbank clearing system each working day.
 Cheque volumes reached a peak in 1990 when 4 billion cheques were written, but usage has fallen since then.
 This is mainly due to alternative methods of payment such as direct debits, BACS payments and more recently, the Faster Payments Service, being used more widely by individuals and businesses.
-The annual rate of decline of the volume of cheques being used is now in double figures..
+The annual rate of decline of the volume of cheques being used is now in double figures.

 From the end of November 2007, changes known as 2-4-6 came into force.
 These increased clarity and certainty when paying in cheques to a bank or building society account.
 The 2-4-6 changes set a maximum time limit of two, four and six working days for each of the stages after paying in a cheque to a current or basic bank account.
 The timescales covered cheques, bankers' drafts, bankers' cheques and building society cheques paid into sterling current and basic bank accounts.
 For deposit or savings accounts the maximum time limit for withdrawal was longer (6 days, rather than 4).

 For the first time, after depositing a cheque, customers could be sure that at the end of six working days, the money is theirs.
 They are protected from any loss if the cheque subsequently bounces, unless they are a knowing party to a fraud.
 The timescales also set maximum times when customers start earning interest on money paid in (2 days) and when it would be available for withdrawal.

 Cheque and Credit Clearing Company Limited announced that on 1 July 2018 it had become a wholly owned subsidiary of NPSO Limited, the New Payments Systems Operator (Pay.UK), and that the C&CCC board had handed management over to the board of NPSO.